Evil for Vim Style Editingλ︎

 Normal state by default

-Evil normal state should be used most of the time, unless writing lots of new code or text.
+Evil normal state should be considered the default state as it is where you should be most of the time, unless writing lots of new code or text.

 Learn Vim-style editingλ︎